sonic-net/SONiC/doc/mgmt/redis_client_manager.md

 #### TransactionalRedisClient(db DBNum)

 The TransactionalRedisClient function takes in a database number, defined in [db.go](https://github.com/sonic-net/sonic-mgmt-common/blob/master/translib/db/db.go#L136), creates a new Redis Client for that database with a PoolSize of 1, and returns it to the caller.
 This Redis Client is not shared with any other client and it can be used for [Transactional Redis Operations](https://redis.io/docs/latest/develop/interact/transactions/) (such as MULTI, EXEC, PSUBSCRIBE, etc...).
 This client must be closed after it is done being used, by calling CloseRedisClient.
+The Redis Options that are used to create the client will be fetched using the existing [adjustRedisOpts()](https://github.com/sonic-net/sonic-mgmt-common/blob/master/translib/db/db_redis_opts.go#L80) API.

 No initialization is required to support this function.
 A new client is created using redis.NewClient when this function is called.
 This process looks like this: